MichaelBuhler/custom-ao-modules/ABORT.md

 # A dissappointing conclusion...

-It looks like you didn't get want you wanted out of this repo.
+It looks like you didn't get what you wanted out of this repo.

-You might be able to help the next adventurer by submitting a PR to this repo, after you figure out what you needed to know.
+You might be able to help the next adventurer by submitting a PR to this repository, after you figure out what you needed to know.

-Reach out to me on Discord, where my handle is `@michaelbuhler`.
+Please join us on the Marshal AO [Discord server](https://discord.gg/KzSRvefPau).
+My handle is `@michaelbuhler`.